adipixel/system-design-starter-kit/README.md

 # Minimal nginx reverse proxy demo

-This repository contains a `docker-compose` orchestrated application with Flask and Vue services running behind an nginx reverse proxy.
+This repository contains a `docker-compose` orchestrated application with Flask and React services running behind an nginx reverse proxy.

 ## Warning